kexiZeroing/kexiZeroing.github.io/src/blog/data-fetching-with-tanstack-query.md

 Query keys are reactive.
 When a key changes, React Query knows it needs fresh data.
 You don't manually trigger refetches, you just change the key, and React Query handles the rest.
 Your UI becomes a reflection of your query keys. *(I don't think I have ever passed a variable to the `queryFn` that was not part of the `queryKey`)*

+The QueryKey you pass to `useQuery` gets hashed deterministically into a QueryHash, and `useQuery` will only get notified about changes to that Query.

+> React Query will re-run the `select` function in two cases:
+> 1. When data changes.
+> 2. When the select function itself changes.

 ```js
 function TodoList({ filter }) {
   const queryClient = useQueryClient();